-Buying and flipping foreclosed homes might be a path to consider if you are building a home-selling business.
-It follows the maxim of buy low, sell high: buy a foreclosed home on the cheap, make the needed improvements, and sell at or above the market value.
+Buying and flipping foreclosed homes might be a path to consider for those who are building a home-selling business.
+It follows the maxim of buy low, sell high: learn how to find a foreclosed home, buy it on the cheap, make the needed improvements, and sell at or above the market value.

 Foreclosure listings — free sites

 HomePath.com.
-Owned by the Federal National Mortgage Association, known as Fannie Mae, HomePath.com offers free listings of thousands of homes in foreclosure being sold by Fannie Mae.
+Owned by the Federal National Mortgage Association (known as Fannie Mae), HomePath.com offers free listings of thousands of homes in foreclosure being sold by Fannie Mae.

 Zillow Foreclosure Center.
 The popular website used by home sellers and buyers alike has its own search site for foreclosure listings.
 You can fashion your own method of searching, filtering by cost or location.

-Foreclosure listings – subscription sites
+Foreclosure listings — paid sites

 Foreclosure.com.
 After the free 7-day trial, it’s $39.80 per month.
 Subscribers receive detailed information on the listed properties, tax roll data, files provided by the lender, local school districts and other listing details.